 So when is the perfect time to go?

-While winter can be a very pretty time to visit, but it does get colder in the winter so avoid December-February if you don’t like ice and cold winds – although it never goes below 15°C in the North.
-But for those that love photography and breathtaking views, just pack your thermals and get ready for sights that you’ll never forget!
+Winter can be a very pretty time to visit, but it does get colder then.
+Avoid December to February if you don’t like ice and cold winds.
+Although it never goes below minus 15°C. For those who love photography and breathtaking views, just pack your thermals and get ready for sights that you’ll never forget!

-When people think of Iceland, they often think of the Northern Lights, which appear late September until end of March.
+When people think of Iceland, they often think of the Northern Lights, which appear from September until the end of March.

-For those interested in whale watching, contrary to popular belief this can be done all year round – but from Spring to Autumn is best!
+For those interested in whale watching, contrary to popular belief this can be done all year round.
+From Spring to Autumn is best!
 I work with the country’s best boat guides and nature experts, ensuring that you will see some truly unforgettable animals.

-The best thing about having your own bespoke planner is that I advise on all the things that are vital for making your trip not only exciting but safe and comfortable: driving conditions, security and clothing – you’d be surprised how many women I’ve known to climb a volcano in high heels!
+The best thing about having your own Iceland travel planner is that I advise on all the things that are vital for making your trip not only exciting but safe and comfortable.
+Driving conditions, security and clothing – you’d be surprised how many women I’ve known to climb a volcano in high heels!